 Ethical banks and building societies avoid investing in environmentally harmful or otherwise unethical industries, treat their staff and customers fairly, and pay their share of tax.
 The gold standard in ethical banking is Triodos Bank, which goes further than simply avoiding the bad stuff – it only invests your money to make a positive impact on the planet and society.

-For ethical current accounts, we also like Nationwide Building Society, Cumberland Building Society and Engage, as well as digital challengers Starling and Monzo.
+For ethical current accounts, we also like Nationwide Building Society, Cumberland Building Society and Engage, as well as digital challengers such as Starling Bank.
+A recent report by Which? named Nationwide, The Co-operative Bank and Triodos as their Eco Providers.
+It found they have no exposure to fossil fuels in their banking activities.

-For ethical savings accounts, as above as well as Charity Bank, Coventry Building Society, Ecology Building Society, Gatehouse Bank and Tandem Bank.
+For ethical savings accounts, we like the above as well as Charity Bank, Coventry Building Society, Ecology Building Society, Gatehouse Bank and Tandem Bank.